micahondiwa/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 |[8-model_state_fetch_first.py](8-model_state_fetch_first.py)|Write a script that prints the first State object from the database hbtn_0e_6_usa|
 |[9-model_state_filter_a.py](9-model_state_filter_a.py)|Write a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa.|
 |[10-model_state_my_get.py](10-model_state_my_get.py)|Write a script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa.|
+Write a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa.|